Masjid-i-Ala: Wars

-Controversy
+20th-century controversy

-There were demands from Hindu groups, that Puja, or Hindu Worship of Hamuman or Anjenya be permitted at Jamia Masjid, as it was claimed the structure was originally a temple, and that Tipu Sultan had forcibly removed the Hindu deities and converted it into a mosque.
-The evidence pointed out is the report in the 1935, Annual Report of the Mysore Archeological Department, published by the Mysore Government.
-Further, the motifs on the granite pillars had Hindu deities and Hindu iconography, and emblem of the Hoysala empire was also present.
-According to the 1935 report, a Muslim fakir had made a young Tippu promise him that the Temple would be converted into a mosque after he had taken power over Mysore, and on assuming power Tippu had made good his promise.
+There were demands from Hindu groups that the structure was originally a Hanuman temple.
+The Hindu groups demanded that Puja, or Hindu Worship of Hamuman, or Anjenya be permitted at the mosque.
+The Hindu groups claimed that Tipu Sultan had forcibly removed the Hindu deities and converted it into a mosque.
+The Hindu groups pointed to the 1935 Annual Report of the Mysore Archeological Department, published by the Mysore Government as evidence to back their claims.
+Further, they claimed that the motifs on the granite pillars had Hindu deities and Hindu iconography, and an emblem of the Hoysala empire was evident.
+According to the 1935 report, a Muslim fakir had made a young Tippu promise him that the temple would be converted into a mosque after he had taken power over Mysore, and on assuming power Tippu had made good his promise.